- 0.1 CHARACTERISTICS OF LEMON BALM

 Main medicinal properties of lemon balm (Melissa officinalis)

-Digestive properties of melissa
+Digestive properties of lemon balm

 One of the most outstanding qualities of this plant are its digestive properties.
 Its anti-spasmodic function is not only limited to the musculature of the external limbs.